nianticlabs/metagame-balance/README.md

 4. Use you preferred Interactive Development Environment.

 Alternatively you may use the Dockerfile to create a ready to run container.
+All dependencies are installed in the venv vgc-env and project is found in the /vgc-ai folder.
+User root has vgc as password.

 ## Project Organization